-- 1. Positive results: We might find abnormal changes (or "pathogenic variants") in a known disease gene that explains why you have health problems.
-This will give us a diagnosis for your condition. - 2.
-Likely positive results: We might find variants in a known disease gene that have NOT been seen in other people with the same disorder or have been observed in very few individuals, but that are likely causing your health problems. - 3.
-Uncertain results: We might find genetic changes (or "variants of uncertain significance") that are inconclusive or uncertain.
-Sometimes we find a genetic variant that has not been seen before, and we do not know if it is disease-causing or just a difference that can exist without causing disease. - 4.
-Negative results: We might have a negative result, where we do not find genetic variants related to your condition. - 5.
-We might find "secondary findings," or variants in genes that are NOT related to your disorder, but that might be important for your health.
+Page 6 of 22

+Form Version Date: 11/18/2020

+Main Study: Parents of 0-17 year old child

+5. We might find "secondary findings," or variants in genes that are NOT related to your child's disorder, but that might be important for their health.
 These are a specific set of genes recommended by the American College of Medical Genetics and Genomics (ACMG).
 Many of these genes involve inherited forms of heart disease and cancer, and when a person has variants in these genes, it puts them at higher risk to develop the disease.
-If we find that you have a disease-causing variant in one of these "secondary findings" genes, we will tell you about it and refer you for appropriate care.
-Importantly, if you are positive for disease-causing variants in a "secondary findings" gene, there are other relatives, including yourself and any other children, who may have the same disease-causing variant and who therefore may be at risk to have a disorder.
-If you test positive, therefore, we will recommend testing family members.
-You have the option to choose whether you would like to receive information about secondary findings for yourself.
+If we find that your child has a disease-causing variant in one of these "secondary findings" genes, we will tell you about it and refer your child for appropriate care.
+Importantly, if your child is positive for disease-causing variants in a "secondary findings" gene, there are other relatives, including yourself and any other children, who may have the same disease-causing variant and who therefore may be at risk to have a disorder.
+If your child tests positive, therefore, we will recommend testing family members.
+You have the option to choose whether you would like to receive information about secondary findings for your child.

 You must initial your choice:

-(Initial) YES, I choose to receive secondary findings from my WGS.
+(Initial) YES, I choose to receive secondary findings from my child's WGS.

-(Initial) NO, I choose NOT to receive secondary findings from my WGS.
+\(Initial) NO, I choose NOT to receive secondary findings from my child's WGS.